: North Fork 53 by Justin Bailie

 Breath in the crisp mountain air at the luxurious Sakura Ridge bed and breakfast in Hood River.
 (Photo by John Valls)

-Take a spin on Eastern Oregon’s Whisky & Rocks Farm Trail, where you can visit Umapine Creamery and Blue Mountain Cider Company in Milton-Freewater.
+Take a spin on Eastern Oregon’s Whisky & Rocks Farm Loop, where you can visit Umapine Creamery and Blue Mountain Cider Company in Milton-Freewater.
 Appetites satisfied, enjoy the two-hour drive south to the town of Bates at Boulder Creek Ranch, where you can settle into a country cabin or opt for sleeping in a one-of-a-kind covered wagon.
-Built on a historic frame, the former sheep wagon was reconstructed from authentic plans provided by the Oregon Historical Society.
-Once common across the West, the wagons were used by Basque sheepherders who migrated to the region.
+The ranch offers opportunities to hang out with resident horses, goats, ducks, chickens and cattle, as well, and to help with farm chores.

-Head farther south along the coastline to Bandon, the Cranberry Capital of Oregon, where you can visit enchanting cranberry bogs and even participate in October harvest with the owners of Bandon Farm Stay.
+Head farther south along the Coast to Bandon, the Cranberry Capital of Oregon, where you can see functioning cranberry bogs — especially fun during harvest around September — at Bandon Farm Stay.
 Surrounded by forest and cranberry bogs, the one-room cottage has a bohemian vibe, especially with the adjacent 1967 vintage trailer, which serves as the “glamping bathhouse.”
+Find even more cranberries and other farm goodies on the Wild Rivers Coast Food Trail.

 Two horseback riders in a field